jimhigson/oboe.js-website/content/api.md

-Under Node.js you may also pass `oboe` an arbitrary [ReadableStream](http://nodejs.org/api/stream.html#stream_class_stream_readable) as the sole argument.
-In this case Oboe will read JSON from the given stream.
+Under Node.js you may also pass `oboe` an arbitrary [ReadableStream](http://nodejs.org/api/stream.html#stream_class_stream_readable) for it to read JSON from.
 It is your responsibility to initiate the stream and Oboe will not start a new HTTP request on your behalf.